 Routine use cases

-A practical note on What to do when neck-aware practice changes your routine plan for a comparison between saved videos and an app-led routine, written with realistic expectations and a specific next step.
+A practical note on Routine adjustment: neck aware practice for a comparison between saved videos and an app-led routine, written with realistic expectations and a specific next step.

 Direct answer